Why use a Cluster?

 - Run system utilities

-[user@laptop ~]$ nproc --all [user@laptop ~]$ free -h
+[you@laptop:~]$ nproc --all [you@laptop:~]$ free -h

 - Read from